-The book is linked short stories, with each chapter telling you about a particular Tikong person, and some character overlap.
+The book is made up of linked short stories, with each chapter telling you about a particular Tikong person, and some character overlap.
 There’s a man who starts his own church when the “Sabbatarians” don’t cut it for him; a man who has left the island to be educated abroad and is no longer considered a “real Tikong”; there is a fisherman who takes a development loan from a New Zealand NGO and becomes so miserable that he sinks the boat he was given in the ocean by chopping a hole in it with an ax.

 One critical note: Women only appear in the periphery here.
 And I did have the sarcastic thought while reading, that the Tikong love of doing nothing most certainly does not apply to women, who are likely the invisible ones here providing bread for the menfolk, bringing up the children, and cleaning their houses, as usual.